Mobile T-Hunts for Beginners

 in Southern California

-- Southern California has many mobile transmitter hunts every month, ranging from simple to very long and difficult.
-For hunts where everyone starts at the same place, you can show up there just before the hunt starts and it's likely that someone will offer you a ride-along.
+Southern California has several mobile transmitter hunts every month, ranging from simple to very long and difficult.
+For hunts where everyone starts at the same place such as the Fullerton Radio Club hunt described below, you can show up there just before the hunt starts and it's likely that someone will offer you a ride-along.

-Once you have your RDF equipment and vehicle ready, here are two hunts in Los Angeles and Orange Counties that are ideal for first-timers:
+Once you have your RDF equipment and vehicle ready, here are three regularly-scheduled hunt opportunities in Los Angeles and Orange County that are suitable for first-timers:

 Fullerton Radio Club (FRC) hunt.
 Go to the top of Skyline Drive in Fullerton, just east of Acacia Avenue, and sign in at about 7:45 PM on the third Saturday of each month.
 (Nowadays, you can only park on the north side of Skyline.)
 The transmitter goes on the air at 8 PM on 146.565 MHz simplex.
-To win, your mission is to find the transmitter (there's just one) with the shortest elapsed odometer mileage.
-The transmission will be continuous and be from within these boundaries:
+To win, your mission is to find the transmitter (there's supposed to be just one, transmitting continuously) with the shortest elapsed odometer mileage.
+The transmitter is to be within these boundaries:

 - Along 10 freeway from 605 freeway to 71 freeway